jc-github77/showcase/03 spreadsheet-llm/README.md

 - A display area for rendering the LLM's response

-📦 Use Case
+## 📦 Use Case

 Ideal for scenarios where structured spreadsheet data needs to be leveraged as context for generating intelligent responses via an LLM.

-Running:
+## Running

 - Start llama3 in docker: docker exec -it ollama ollama run llama3

-- start server: in backend directory: node inde.js
+- start server: in backend directory: node index.js

-- frontend: open index.html file in frontend directoy in a browser
+- frontend: in frontend directory: open index.html file in a browser